namornidus/from-ST-to-Graph/README.md

 # from-ST-to-Graph

-### Project temporarely not available due to possible commercialization of the softwer :)
+### Project temporarely not available due to possible commercialization of the software :)